 If you are a tenant residing in a house or an apartment built before 1978, you must be given lead hazard documents before signing a lease.
-You are also required by federal law to receive educational materials about lead and lead safety.
+Your property owner is required by federal law to provide educational materials about lead and lead safety.

 Linked below are two registries of NH properties which have receieved HUD funds to repair lead hazards.

 Lead-Safe Housing Registry - Manchester, NH